 How to prepare haldi paste for the rasam

-It is important to note that the infusion of ingredients, needed for making the dough, varies according to individual family rasam and culture.
+Ingredients: It is important to note that the infusion of ingredients, needed for making the paste, varies according to individual family rasam and culture.
 Nonetheless, the mixture generally involves:

 - Haldi powder (turmeric)